dddrrreee/cs140e-22win/labs/2-cross-check/README.md

 What to do:

-  0. Do all edits to your `gpio.c` from lab 1.
+  0. Do all edits to your `gpio.c` you copied from lab 1 to `1-fake-pi`
-  1. Because of a mistake on my part, you'll need to copy-and-paste the `gpio_func_t` `enum` declaration in `code-hello/rpi.h` into `1-gpio/code/rpi.h` or it won't compile.
-Kind of ridiculous.
-       Apologies for that.
-  2. Adapt your `gpio_set_output` code to bitwise-or the given flag.
+  1. Adapt your `gpio_set_output` code to bitwise-or the given flag.
-  3. Error check not just the input `pin` but also the `function` value.
+  2. Error check not just the input `pin` but also the `function` value.

 Checkoff: